Western Sydney Leadership Dialogue: Initiatives

 In March 2016, the Dialogue held its first conference, named the Out There Summit.
-The goal was to share a new vision for Western Sydney, which included a discussion about transport initiatives, the western Sydney airport and urban renewal.
+The goal was to share a new vision for Western Sydney, which included discussion about transport initiatives, the western Sydney airport and urban renewal.
 Speakers included Malcolm Turnbull (prime minister at the time), Mike Baird (NSW premier at the time) and Lucy Turnbull (chief of the Greater Sydney Commission).

 This was followed by Boomtown!
 Summit in November 2016.
 The conference was held to showcase future projects for the Western Sydney region.
 WSLD partnered with Transport for NSW to host the conference and outlined plans for the Sydney Metro West, Parramatta Light Rail and Western Sydney Airport projects.

 In 2017, the Western Sydney Leadership Dialogue pushed for Sydney's West to hold the 2030 Commonwealth Games.
 According to Chairman Christopher Brown, western Sydney would have benefited from hosting the games, as it would create a deadline for major transport projects in Western Sydney to be completed.

 In March 2019, the Dialogue released a report on domestic abuse in Western Sydney.
 The report makes recommendations to tackle the high rate of domestic abuse in the region, including paid domestic violence leave and a royal commission.

 In May 2019, the not-for-profit released a report titled Western Sydney's Heavy Issue with a view to facilitating political discussion on tackling obesity in western Sydney.
 The report advocates a 5-point plan that focuses on prevention with a view to decreasing pressure on Western Sydney's healthcare system.

 In July 2019, the Regional Advocacy released a guide titled Best of the West.
 It provides readers with a snapshot of regional events, popular places, infrastructure and innovations in Western Sydney.

 In August 2019, the Dialogue released a report titled Stuck in the Middle.
 The report focuses on a structural overhaul of the central Sydney region with an aim to improve infrastructure and stimulate growth.
-Key recommendations include the negotiation of a new City Deal and appointment of a Central City Coordinator-General.
+Key recommendations include the negotiation of a new City Deal and appointment of a Central City Coordinator General.
 The not-for-profit supports the Greater Sydney Commission's vision of the Sydney Metropolis and has recommended action to improve the central Sydney region to ensure it competes well with the East and West.

 In September 2019, delegates from the Western Sydney Leadership Dialogue completed a 4-day East London Study Tour.
 The goal of the tour was to hear about London's regeneration efforts after the 2012 Summer Olympics.
 The visit included a discussion about social housing provision and the benefit of developers and councils working together to meet community needs.